 SOSD believes in sterilisation as a humane method for the control of the stray population.
 We sterilise our adult dogs before we put them up for adoption and follow-up on our adopted puppies to ensure that they are sterilised when they are old enough.
 SOSD also advocates that our authorities implement a nationwide sterilisation program for our street dogs.

-Get to know our Volunteer Teams.
+Get to know our Management Committee.

 Read more about SOSD Annual Report.